OVERVIEW

 Town Hall

 Turn left into Guildford Street (named after the British philhellene who, amongst other things, re-established the Ionian Academy).
 You’ll reach a square housing the Town Hall, formerly a club for noblemen and the Theatre of St Giacomo.
-You’ll also find the 16th-century Catholic cathedral of San Giacomo.
+You’ll also find the 16th-century Catholic Cathedral of San Giacomo.
 The square and surrounding roads are a hub for cafeterias and restaurants, with great shopping and nightlife.

 Casa Parlante